 The same issue is at play with plasma and OLED TVs because the compounds that light up can degrade over time.
 If you burn a pixel long and hard enough, you will cause it to dim prematurely and ahead of the rest of the pixels, creating a dark impression.
 However, in reality, this is not very likely to cause a problem for anyone.
 You’d have to abuse the TV intentionally in order to get it to happen.
 Even the “bug” (or, logo graphic) that certain channels use disappears often enough or is made clear so as to avoid causing burn-in.
 You’d have to watch ESPN all day every day (for many days) at the brightest possible setting to cause a problem, and even then it still isn’t very likely.

 But, the potential is there, and it should be noted.
-Since LED/LCD TVs aren’t susceptible to burn-in, they win this fight on a technicality.
+Since LED/LCD TVs aren’t susceptible to burn-in, they win this fight on another technicality.

 OLED panels are extremely thin and they require no backlight.
 As such, OLED TV’s tend to be lighter than LED/LCD TVs and considerably thinner.
 They also require less power, making them more efficient.